Morse boundaries of 3-manifold groups: Introduction

 In Theorem \ref{theorem:3-manifold} we make the above Theorem more precise, giving both the list of possible homeomorphism types of the Morse boundary of $\pi_1(M)$ and a description of which geometric decomposition leads to which Morse boundary.

 The fundamental group, $\pi_1(M)$, has a graph of groups decomposition where all edge groups are either $\Z^2$ or trivial and the vertex groups are fundamental groups of geometric prime manifolds, Seifert fibered manifolds or finite volume hyperbolic manifolds with cusps.
-In particular, the Morse boundary of the vertex groups are known and Theorem \ref{cor:rel_hyp_graph_of_groups} below can be used to show that the Morse boundary $\mb (\pi_1(M))$ is homeomorphic to a graph of groups with the same vertex groups but trivial edge groups.
+In particular, the Morse boundary of the vertex groups are known and Theorem \ref{cor:rel_hyp_graph_of_groups} below can be used to show that the Morse boundary $\mb (\pi_1(M))$ is homeomorphic to the one of a graph of groups with the same vertex groups but trivial edge groups.
 Graph of groups with trivial edge groups were studied in \cite{graph_of_groups1}, so Theorem \ref{theorem:manifold_light}, up to counting some homeomorphism types multiple times, follows from Theorem \ref{cor:rel_hyp_graph_of_groups} and \cite{graph_of_groups1}.

-\begin{theorem} Let $\mc G$ be a graph of finitely generated groups with underlying graph $\Gamma$ and a distinguished set of vertices $W\subset \Gamma$ such that: \begin{enumerate} \item All edge groups are undistorted in $\pi_1(\mc{G})$, wide and have infinite index in their corresponding vertex groups. \item For every vertex $w\in W$, the vertex group $G_w$ is hyperbolic relative to a collection of subgroups containing the adjacent edge groups. \item Every edge has at least one of its endpoints in $W$. \end{enumerate} Then $\mb \pi_1(\mc G) \cong \mb \pi_1 (\mc G ')$, where $\mc G'$ is a copy of $\mc G$ with trivial edge groups. \end{theorem}
+\begin{theorem} Let $\mc G$ be a graph of finitely generated groups with underlying graph $\Gamma$ and a distinguished set of vertices $W\subset \Gamma$ such that: \begin{enumerate} \item All edge groups are undistorted in $\pi_1(\mc{G})$, wide and have infinite index in their corresponding vertex groups. \item For every vertex $w\in W$, the vertex group $G_w$ is hyperbolic relative to a collection of subgroups containing the adjacent edge groups. \item Every edge has at least one of its endpoints in $W$. \end{enumerate} Let $\mc G'$ be the graph of groups which is obtained from $\mc G$ by defining all edge groups to be trivial groups.
+Then $\mb \pi_1(\mc G) \cong \mb \pi_1 (\mc G ')$. \end{theorem}